Little Britain (TV series): Television series

 A third series began on 17 November 2005, for the first time on BBC One rather than BBC Three, and ended six weeks later.
 After its transmission, it was unclear whether there would be another, as many sketches were given dramatic twists and "wrapped up" (see individual character articles for more information).
 Lucas and Walliams were reportedly in talks for a fourth series with the BBC.
-Furthermore, they admitted in an interview they preferred to "kill off" certain characters in order to make way for new ones.
+Furthermore, they admitted in an interview they preferred to "kill off" certain characters to make way for new ones.

+Again, Lou and Andy appeared in the last sketch at the end of each episode, bar one.